 The ruins are beautiful and ever so scenic as it is right on the beach overlooking the Caribbean.
 There’s not a whole lot to see, and I thought we’d be able to climb up one of the pyramids but they’re all fenced off.
 When we went in February, the high season for this region, it was absolutely packed.
 There were thousands of people in this place and tour groups everywhere.
 I suppose I left a bit unimpressed as I was really hoping to climb the Mayan pyramids.
 As far as pyramids go, I had just visited the Pyramids of Giza, and Petra so obviously Tulum does not compare to those, and while the beach in Tulum is nice, it doesn’t compare to the beaches I saw in Africa.
 Nevertheless, this is a great day trip for people staying in Cozumel!

 Most of the Cozumel’s action is on its Western coastline.
 All the beaches, dive sites, and city is concentrated on this side.
 The eastern coast however, boasts something completely different and awesome.
 The scene is much more chilled out, the waves are more intense, and it is largely devoid of people.
 The beaches on the east side are not as tropical as they are Mediterranean.
 The scenery vaguely reminds me of some of the beaches along the Garden Route in South Africa.

 We rented a car, paying about $50 for the day, and drove around the island to check out the other side.
-There are some cool bars scattered along the coastline, my favorite being Bob Marley’s bar.
+There are some cool bars scattered along the coastline, my favorite being Bob Marley’s bar and Punta Morena for its most amazing hammocks and beach.
 For those that don’t have time to go to Tulum or Chitzen Itza, there are Mayan ruins on Cozumel as well at San Gervasio.
 Not as large or as dramatic as the ones on the mainland, it is still something cool to see.
 It takes about 1.5 hours to drive around the entire island of Cozumel (without stopping).